tmarrs/json-at-work-examples/appendix-a/README.md

 	<version>4.12</version>
 </dependency>
 ```

+### Using Eclipse with Maven
+Use the following Maven command to integrate with Eclipse: `mvn ecplise:eclipse`

 ### Installing Apache Tomcat
 We use [Apache Tomcat 8](https://tomcat.apache.org/tomcat-8.0-doc/introduction.html) to run our Spring-based Java application.
 Be sure to install [Java SE](#installing-java-se) before installing Tomcat.